dl-solarity/docs/docs/getting-started/guides/access/role-based-access-module-rbac.md

 ## Implementation

-The `RBAC` contract is a centralized mechanism for managing permissioned access to restricted functions within each contract.
+The `ARBAC` contract is a centralized mechanism for managing permissioned access to restricted functions within each contract.
 The RBAC contract orchestrates four essential components of the system: `Resource`, `Permission`, `Role`,  and `Group` (extension).

 The synergy of these entities enables developers to efficiently manage access to various system components within the project.